nixworks/public/news/2015/07/9/index.md

 ##### 2015 Pacific typhoon season
 ### [Hong Kong starts closing schools as Typhoon Linfa approaches. ](/news/2015/07/9/hong-kong-starts-closing-schools-as-typhoon-linfa-approaches.md)
-_Context: Hong Kong, Typhoon Linfa, 2015 Pacific typhoon season_
+_Context: 2015 Pacific typhoon season, Typhoon Linfa, Hong Kong_

 ##### Philippines
 ### [The Philippines asks the International Court of Arbitration at The Hague to invalidate China's claims to virtually all of the South China Sea.
 The hearing was attended by observers from Indonesia, Japan, Malaysia, Thailand, and Vietnam. ](/news/2015/07/9/the-philippines-asks-the-international-court-of-arbitration-at-the-hague-to-invalidate-china-s-claims-to-virtually-all-of-the-south-china-se.md)
-_Context: Indonesia, International Court of Arbitration, Japan, Vietnam, The Hague, Chinese, Philippines, Malaysia, Thailand, South China Sea_
+_Context: Japan, South China Sea, Chinese, International Court of Arbitration, Indonesia, Malaysia, Vietnam, Thailand, Philippines, The Hague_

 ##### Zeid bin Ra'ad
 ### [Prince Zeid bin Ra'ad, the United Nations High Commissioner for Human Rights, warns that violence can explode into armed conflict in Burundi following events of the current presidential election. ](/news/2015/07/9/prince-zeid-bin-ra-ad-the-united-nations-high-commissioner-for-human-rights-warns-that-violence-can-explode-into-armed-conflict-in-burundi.md)